Stripe

 • Use Stripe Payments (with or without Stripe Connect)

-• Are approved to process raw card data
+• Are approved to process raw card data (only required for Manual Setup)

 We use a server-to-server integration with Stripe, so your account must be enabled to process raw card data.
 If this isn’t enabled, payments won’t work in production.
 Please contact your Stripe account manager or support team to activate it.